Writer / Filmmaker

 I'm a native New Yorker.
 Originally an actress, I segued into writing screenplays.
 My first script was an adaptation of Anne Tyler’s first novel, “If Morning Ever Comes,” later optioned and developed by American Playhouse.
 Another adaptation, a novella of “Lipstick on the Host,” by Irish author Aidan Mathews, was optioned and put into development by World 2000.

-Other feature scripts include, “Common Ground,” “There Will Be A Fish,” “Hair of the Dog,” “Four Eyes,” “Ain’t That A Kick,” and "Franny" (a pilot).
+Other feature scripts include, “Common Ground,” “There Will Be A Fish,” “Hair of the Dog,” “Four Eyes,” “Ain’t That A Kick,” "Franny" (a pilot), and "Seeds" a short.
 I'm currently working on my next feature project, "Invisible."

 For six years, I was Director of Development for Martin Scorsese's company, Cappa Productions.
 During that time I was Associate Producer and Script Consultant on two feature films: "Brides" aka "Nyfes," starring Damian Lewis, directed by Pantelis Voulgaris, executive produced by Martin Scorsese and "Deuces Wild" (MGM/UA).
 Prior to that, I worked at Universal Pictures (NY) for two years as assistant to the VP Production and managed the story department.